 Transforming the global food system through collaborative and innovative approaches will be critical to achieving corporate sustainability goals in the food and beverage industry, which in turn will drive progress toward the Sustainable Development Goals.

 The food system is a keystone connecting our environmental, social, and economic systems.
 Unfortunately, it is marked by the challenges of our times—unchecked consumption, climate change, and inequality to name a few—and will not be able to sustainably support the world of tomorrow as it currently operates.
-Globally, we waste about one-third of the food produced, yet about 820 million people are going hungry—and the COVID-19 pandemic has made this worse.
 Our food system is responsible for almost one-third of greenhouse gases, it covers more than 40 percent of our habitable land, and irrigation practices are responsible for about two-thirds of freshwater withdrawals.

 When it comes to food systems transformation, leading corporate sustainability teams are stepping up and committing staff, funding, and know-how toward making change happen at scale.